 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Therefore my dear brothers and sisters, be strong and stand firm, always doing the master’s work enthusiastically, knowing that your work for the master isn’t wasted.

-OET-LVSo_then, brothers of_me beloved, firm be_becoming, immovable, being_plentiful in the work of_the master always, having_known that the labour of_you_all not is vain in the_master.
+OET-LV So_then, brothers of_me beloved, firm be_becoming, immovable, being_plentiful in the work of_the master always, having_known that the labour of_you_all not is vain in the_master.

-SR-GNTὭστε, ἀδελφοί μου ἀγαπητοί, ἑδραῖοι γίνεσθε, ἀμετακίνητοι, περισσεύοντες ἐν τῷ ἔργῳ τοῦ ˚Κυρίου πάντοτε, εἰδότες ὅτι κόπος ὑμῶν οὐκ ἔστιν κενὸς ἐν ˚Κυρίῳ.
+SR-GNT Ὥστε, ἀδελφοί μου ἀγαπητοί, ἑδραῖοι γίνεσθε, ἀμετακίνητοι, περισσεύοντες ἐν τῷ ἔργῳ τοῦ ˚Κυρίου πάντοτε, εἰδότες ὅτι ὁ κόπος ὑμῶν οὐκ ἔστιν κενὸς ἐν ˚Κυρίῳ. ‡

 (Hōste, adelfoi mou agapaʸtoi, hedraioi ginesthe, ametakinaʸtoi, perisseuontes en tōi ergōi tou ˚Kuriou pantote, eidotes hoti ho kopos humōn ouk estin kenos en ˚Kuriōi.)

-Key: yellow:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object, magenta:vocative, red:negative.
+Key: khaki:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object, magenta:vocative, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).